Manchester-based walking tours

 The Medieval Quarter

-Starting in the Medieval Quarter, the tour reads Manchester’s oldest grain around the Cathedral, Hanging Bridge (beneath the visitor centre), and Chetham’s—tracing lanes, river edges and market sites that shaped the first town.
-With archival images set against today’s streets, guests see how fabric was patched, replaced and reimagined across centuries, from timber and stone to brick and glass.
+Starting in the Medieval Quarter, the tour traces Manchester’s oldest street patterns around the Cathedral, Hanging Bridge and Chetham’s… exploring lost lanes, river edges and market sites that shaped the first town.
+Using archival images layered onto today’s streets, guests uncover how the city’s fabric was patched, replaced and reimagined across centuries, from timber and stone to brick and glass.

-From Exchange Square and the post-1996 rebuild to Cathedral Gardens, the Glade of Light and the Shambles/Corn Exchange, we explore moments of loss and renewal, conservation and commerce.
-The route shows how decisions—good and bad—left their mark, revealing a city that’s resilient, progressive and deeply human, long before and long after the medieval walls came down.
+From Exchange Square and the post-1996 rebuild to Cathedral Gardens, the Glade of Light and the Shambles, we explore moments of loss and renewal, conservation and commerce.
+The route reveals how decisions - bold, flawed or forgotten - left their mark, showing a city that’s resilient, progressive and deeply human, long before and long after its medieval walls came down.

 Photos: Manchester Libraries Archive